-To test Dentist, we estimate the confidence intervals for data generated using the log normal distribution.
-This distribution is chosen so that the confidence intervals generated by Dentist can be compared directly to confidence intervals which are exactly defined.
+To test dentist in a simple univariate case, we estimate the confidence intervals for data generated using the log normal distribution.
+This distribution is chosen so that the confidence intervals generated by dentist can be compared directly to confidence intervals which are exactly defined.
 The 95% confidence intervals for the mean estimate of a log-normal distribution is given by μ±μ÷semq where sem=σ1 and q is the 97.5% quantile of the t-distribution with n−1 degrees of freedom.
 For each iteration of our simulation procedure, we generate 100 data points with a μ=1∧σ=3 using stats::rlnorm and optimize stats::dlnorm to find the MLE for μ and σ.
 The dentist algorithm is applied with delta=1.92 and, to better illustrate the importance of sampling many points, nsteps is varied to be 10, 50, 100, 500, 1000, and 5000.
 This procedure is repeated for 100 iterations.
-The accuracy of Dentist is measured as the average absolute distance between the confidence intervals generated by the closed form solution and those generated by Dentist.
+For this first test, we are interested in only estimating the confidence interval around the mean so we set the value of its MLE.
+The accuracy of dentist is measured as the average absolute distance between the confidence intervals generated by the closed form solution and those generated by dentist.

-We find that Dentist rapidly converges to the closed form confidence intervals as the number of steps taken increases (Fig. 1).
+We find that dentist rapidly converges to the closed form confidence intervals as the number of steps taken increases (Fig. 1; Table 1).
 For this example, we only estimate the confidence intervals around μ, because, to our knowledge, a closed form solution for confidence intervals around σ does not exist.
-However, Dentist in addition to estimating CIs around the mean, did estimate CIs around σ.
-Although Dentist converged to the true CIs after between 500 and 1000 steps, if the number of freely estimated parameters increased, the algorithm would likely require more steps to accurately assess the CIs.
+However, dentist in addition to estimating CIs around the mean, can estimate CIs around σ.
+Although dentist converged to the true CIs after between 500 and 1000 steps, if the number of freely estimated parameters increased, the algorithm would likely require more steps to accurately assess the CIs.
+We note that dentist only approximates confidence intervals if the conditions of Wilk’s theorem are met (such as large sample size and the MLE being an interior point of the range of allowed parameter values).
+If these are not met, then dentist does not approximate true confidence regions.
+However, as we discuss below, an examination of the likelihood surface through the plotting tools of dentist (even without approximate confidence regions) still provides valuable insights into the behavior of our models and may help pinpoint cases of non-identifiability in our modeling.

-2.3 | Using Dentist
+2.3 | Using dentist